Construction and application of provable positive and exact cubature formulas: Numerical Results

 \subsection{Ratio Between $N$ and $K$}

-We start by investigating the relation between the number of data points, $N$, and the dimension of the finite-dimensional function space, $K$, for which the corresponding LS-CF is positive.
-Recall that \cref{cor:main} (also see \cref{thm:main}), essentially stated that the (weighted) LS-CF is ensured to be positive for fixed $K$ if a sufficiently large number $N$ of (equidistributed) data points is used.
+We now invetsigate the relation between the number of data points $N$ and the dimension of the function space $K$ for which the LS-CF is positive.
+Recall that \cref{cor:main} stated that the (weighted) LS-CF is ensured to be positive for fixed $K$ if a sufficiently large number $N$ of (equidistributed) data points is used.
 Let $N(K)$ denote the lowest number of data points for the LS-CF (with discrete weights as in \cref{cor:main}) to be positive.
 Numerically, we found the relation between $K$ and $N(K)$ to be of the form $N(K) = C K^s$ with $s$ being close to or even below $2$ in many different cases.